Provided by You Health for patients

 SUICIDALITY AND ANTIDEPRESSANT DRUGS

 Bupropion ER XL and other antidepressant medicines may increase suicidal thoughts or actions, especially in some people 24 years of age and younger within the first few months of treatment or when the dose is changed.
 If you are experiencing a mental health crisis, please call or text 988 to be connected with help, or go to your nearest hospital emergency department.
-Pay particular attention to such changes when Bupropion ER XL is started or when the dose is changed.
+Be sure to let your care team know what happened.
+Pay particular attention to such changes when bupropion ER XL is started or when the dose is changed.

 IMPORTANT SAFETY INFORMATION

-Do not take Bupropion XL (bupropion hydrochloride) if you:
+Do not take bupropion ER XL (bupropion hydrochloride) if you:

-• Take any medicines called monoamine oxidase inhibitor (MAOI), or if you have stopped taking an MAOI in the last 14 days
+• Take any medication for Parkinson’s Disease or depression called monoamine oxidase inhibitors (MAOI), or if you have stopped taking an MAOI in the last 14 days as they may cause a dangerous increase in blood pressure.
+MAOIs include, but are not limited to: isocarboxazid, phenelzine, rasagiline, selegiline, tranylcypromine

 • Are already taking a medication containing bupropion